 We may obtain additional funds through public or private debt or equity financings in the near future, subject to certain limitations in the agreements governing our indebtedness, including our secured indebtedness with Whitebox and/or TriplePoint.
 If we issue additional shares of common stock or instruments convertible into common stock, it may materially and adversely affect the price of our common stock.
 In addition, the conversion of some or all of the Convertible Notes and/or the exercise of some or all of the warrants may dilute the ownership interests of our stockholders, and any sales in the public market of any of our common stock issuable upon such conversion or exercise could adversely affect prevailing market prices of our common stock.

-Additionally, under the terms of certain warrants, in the event that a warrant is exercised at a time when we do not have an effective registration statement covering the underlying shares of common stock on file with the SEC, such warrant must be net exercised, which will dilute the ownership interests of existing stockholders without any corresponding benefit to the Company of a cash payment for the exercise price of such warrant.
+Additionally, under the terms of certain warrants, in the event that a warrant is exercised at a time when we do not have an effective registration statement covering the underlying shares of common stock on file with the SEC, or within a certain ranges of market prices of our common stock, such warrants must be net exercised, which will dilute the ownership interests of existing stockholders without any corresponding benefit to the Company of a cash payment for the exercise price of such warrant.

-As of September 30, 2014, we had \$26.9 million in outstanding 2022 Notes, which were convertible into 16,367,740 shares of common stock at the conversion rate in effect on September 30, 2014 (which amount includes 11,642,226 shares of common stock issuable in full satisfaction of the coupon make-whole payments due in connection therewith).
-The anticipated conversion of the \$26.9 million in outstanding 2022 Notes into shares of our common stock could depress the trading price of our common stock.
+As of March 31, 2015, we had \$24.9 million in outstanding 2022 Notes, which were convertible into 1,409,575 shares of common stock at the conversion rate in effect on March 31, 2015 (which amount includes 1,117,964 shares of common stock issuable in full satisfaction of the coupon makewhole payments due in connection therewith).
+The anticipated conversion of the \$24.9 million in outstanding 2022 Notes into shares of our common stock could depress the trading price of our common stock.
 In addition, we have the option to issue common stock to any converting holder in lieu of making any required coupon make-whole payment in cash.
 If we elect to issue our common stock for such payment, the stock will be valued at 90% of the simple average of the daily volume weighted average prices of our common stock for the 10 trading days ending on and including the trading day immediately preceding the conversion date.
 If our stock price decreases, the number of shares we would be required to deliver in connection with the coupon make-whole payments would increase.
-Given that the agreements governing our indebtedness, including our secured indebtedness with TriplePoint, may prohibit us from paying, repurchasing or redeeming the 2022 Notes or making cash payments in respect of the coupon make-whole payments, this may cause significant additional dilution to our existing stockholders.
+Given that the agreements governing our indebtedness, including our secured indebtedness with TriplePoint, may prohibit us from paying, repurchasing or redeeming the 2022 Notes or making cash payments in respect of the coupon make-whole payments due upon a conversion, we may be unable to make such payment in cash.
+If we issue additional shares of our common stock in satisfaction of such payments, this may cause significant additional dilution to our existing stockholders.